 - Think about ways in which attendees can be involved through a video broadcast or live stream, if they can’t attend due to illness or travel restrictions,or are a vulnerable person and wish to avoid gatherings.
 Speak to the funeral director about any available options to stream the event.

 - If you are aware of attendees that are at high-risk of developing COVID-19 complications such as elderly people or people with conditions affecting their immunity, consider offering an online service.

-- Capacity must not exceed one attendee per 4 square metres for a funeral or memorial service.
-Small places of public worship, funeral homes or crematoriums can have up to 50 attendees (without the 4 square metre rule) provided non-household contacts can maintain 1.5 metres of physical distance.
-Places of residences can have up to 50 attendees or more if the 4 square metre rule permits.
+- Capacity must not exceed 100 attendees, or one attendee per 4 square metres for a funeral or memorial service.
+Small venues can have up to 50 attendees (without the 4 square metre rule) provided non-household contacts can maintain 1.5 metres of physical distance, whichever is the lesser.

 - Consider alternatives to cash donation collections, such as online donations or electronic funds transfers.

 - Think about how other hygiene risks can be minimised, such as not sharing food or cigarettes/e-cigarettes and making sure people can remember which glassware is theirs.

 - If you would like a condolence book, consider asking guests to bring their own pen, or have a plan to clean any shared pens and the area around the book in-between guests signing.
 Consider alternatives like a digital condolence book that can be filled in from home.

 - Talk to the funeral director about alternatives to books, booklets, or other shared objects used during the service.